 The start of the year is a strange time for all.
 We enter January after the festivities of Christmas with hopes and dreams for the year ahead, however as we recline back into the regular routine, it’s not uncommon for us to feel a little bite of those winter blues.
 Making New Year’s resolutions are a fantastic way to readjust yourself!
 Here are 9 mood-boosting tips to help fight those winter blues that you can form into New Year’s Resolutions.

-Exercising is one of the best natural remedies for stress release which can have significant positive effects on your mental health.
+Exercising is one of the best natural remedies for stress release which can have significant positive effects on your mental health and help you beat those winter blues!
 Subsequently, it is the most common New Year’s resolution, but how many people actually stick to it?